alacasta/testPrivateCMethods/README.md

 }
 ```

-but we want to test the branch of the public method like
+can be called externally (somebody defined such callback to be defined) and the public method to be tested depends on changes produced by that method (i.e  test the branch of the public method like)
 ```
 void myPublicMethodToBeTested()
 {
-  if myVariable
+  if _myVariable
   {
       // Call Whatever
   }